elenderg/PAL-1000/instruções de compilação.md

 `Destroy the monikettes.`

-`If the routine is nil, abort with "_I need a decider with the words '_" then the moniker then "_'._" and the rider; exit.`
+`If the routine is nil, abort with "I need a decider with the words '_" then the moniker then "_'._" and the rider; exit.`

-`If the routine's decider flag is not set, abort with "_Yeah, I'm going to need a decider here, ok?_" and the rider; exit.`
+`If the routine's decider flag is not set, abort with "Yeah, I'm going to need a decider here, ok?_" and the rider; exit.`

-`If the rider's token is not the comma byte, abort with "_I expected a comma around here, but I found '_" then the rider's token then "_'._" and the rider; exit.`
+`If the rider's token is not the comma byte, abort with "I expected a comma around here, but I found '_" then the rider's token then "_'._" and the rider; exit.`

 `Add a fragment given the call internal tag and the routine.`